Empire City, Oklahoma

-Empire City, or simply Empire, is a town in Stephens County, Oklahoma, United States.
-The population was 955 at the 2010 census.
+Empire City (commonly called Empire) is a town in Stephens County, Oklahoma, United States.
+The population was 703 at the time of the 2020 Census.

 History

 A classic oil-boom town, Empire City started in the late 1910s as drilling activity in Stephens County mushroomed.
 At its peak, its estimated population was about 3000.
 The original post office was established in February 1921 and discontinued in December 1934.
 With the boom long gone, the population by 1980 dwindled to just 13 persons.
-But the town started a rebound in the mid-1980's.
-While no post office has been reestablished, the 2010 census counted 955 inhabitants.
+But the town started a rebound in the mid-1980s, though no post office has been reestablished.